carlos016/SeleniumJavaTest/README.md

 # SeleniumJavaTest
-Example of a simple test in Java using Selenium WebDriver.
+Example of a simple test in Intellij using Java Selenium WebDriver.